Recovering From Holiday Overindulgence

 Hit the holidays hard this year?
 Perhaps you overate or ate foods that don’t sit well with you.
 Maybe your energy is feeling low or your digestion is off or your clothes are feeling a bit snug.

-Maybe you’ve got big adventures planned for 2018 and are ready to refocus on your upcoming goals.
+Maybe you have big adventures planned for next year and ypu’re ready to refocus on your upcoming goals.

 I’m not really into detoxes or cleanses, but I find that it’s nice to give the body additional rest and resources to repair after hitting it hard over the holidays.